Configuration Options

 serviceAccount

-Configures which service account is used for RBAC Permissions on Kubernetes.
+Configures that a custom service account is used for RBAC Permissions on Kubernetes.

-• create: Boolean value that determines whether a service account is created.
+• create: Boolean value that determines whether a custom service account is created.
+When set to true, the operator creates a service account with the name hivemq-<release name>.

 The default setting is true.

-• name: The optional name of an existing service account to use.
+• name: The optional name of an existing service account to use that provides the necessary permissions.

 Pod Scheduling Options